qscgy/qscgy.github.io/_pages/resume.md

 (Advisor: Stephen M. Pizer)<br>
 University of North Carolina at Chapel Hill, Chapel Hill, NC<br>Aug 2021 - Present

+- Developed a novel approach to the problem of visual navigation in endoscopy in order to enable an endoscopist to navigate the tip of the endoscope to within 3 cm of a designated point.
-- Worked with coauthors to design and implement a novel method of monocular depth estimation for the challenging, irregular domain of medical endoscopy.
-Demonstrated competitive or superior performance to the state-of-the-art method on a number of metrics.
+- Collaborated with a team to devise and implement a novel method of monocular video depth estimation in the irregular domain of medical endoscopy, achieving competitive or superior performance against existing methods.

-- Proposed and implemented a novel algorithm for estimating the position and area of occluded surfaces in colonoscopy.

-- Developed image-processing methods to perform weakly-supervised semantic segmentation of geometric features of the colon surface, outperforming the state of the art by 30 percentage points on overall accuracy.
+- Developed a trainable image‑processing pipeline to detect texture‑invariant geometric features in endoscopic video, outperforming the state of the art by 30 percentage points on overall accuracy.
+Optimized this approach to be able to process 110 frames per second.
+- Used Qt and VTK to further develop an bespoke, interactive post‑processing tool for SLAM algorithms.
+- Performed extensive testing and debugging on a shared codebase.

 ### Undergraduate Research Assistant<br>
 (Advisor: Mahdi Bayat)<br>Case Western
 Reserve University, Cleveland, OH<br> Apr 2020 - Aug 2021

-- Developed a novel method, employing deep learning and numerical image processing, for producing images of blood vessels under 1mm diameter from ultrasound scans without contrast agents.
+- Developed a novel method, employing deep learning and numerical image processing, to produce images of blood vessels under 1 mm diameter from ultrasound scans without the need for injected contrast agents.

-- Demonstrated the competitive performance of a novel method for fast low-rank approximation of spatiotemporal data.
+- Introduced a novel method for fast low‑rank approximation of spatiotemporal data in applications where speed is prioritized over accuracy.
+Demonstrated superior performance to comparable, previously‑published methods.
+- Used MATLAB to implement a blood‑vessel simulator to simulate ultrasound scans of a shear‑thinning fluid flowing through winding, narrow blood vessels.

 ### REU Research Assistant<br>(Advisors: Ryan Kastner and Curt Schurgers)
 University of California San Diego, La Jolla, CA<br>June 2019 - Aug 2019